pulp/pulpcore/staging_docs/dev/learn/concepts/index.md

 to download container images they have rights to based on some permissions system pulp_container could provide.

-For more information, see the {ref}`ContentGuard Usage by Plugin Writers
+For more information, see the `ContentGuard Usage by Plugin Writers
 <plugin-writers-use-content-protection>` documentation.

 ## Plugin Settings